evancz/guide.elm-lang.org/error_handling/README.md

 ## Some Historical Context

-There are a two popular language features that consistently cause unexpected problems.
+There are two popular language features that consistently cause unexpected problems.
 If you have used Java or C or JavaScript or Python or Ruby, you have almost certainly had your code crash because of `null` values or surprise exceptions from someone else's code.

 Now these things are extremely familiar to folks, but that does not mean they are good!